 When inspection reveals significant problems, repairs have to be made.
 For that reason, dealers would rather pick the "cream" of the lot for certification.
 If the car is found to be in good condition as it stands, little additional investment is needed to turn it into a Certified Pre-Owned model.

-Pro: Certified-car repairs are covered through warranty period
+Pro: Certified-car repairs are covered under warranty

 CPO vehicles include a manufacturer-backed warranty that typically covers repairs for a specified time period after the original factory warranty expires.

 Con: Certified used cars cost more

 Inspection costs money.
 So does making any needed repairs.
 Dealers may also pay a fee to the manufacturer to participate in a Certified Pre-Owned program, and the warranty has a price.

 As a result, CPO cars are more expensive than a comparable non-certified model.
 How much more does a certified vehicle cost?
 For a low-budget model, the price difference might be only a few hundred dollars.
 For a luxury car, it could be several thousand.
 Larger non-luxury cars might have a certification premium above $1,000.
 Kelley Blue Book adjusts its used-car values to reflect the added cost of a certified model.
 To help ease the blow, Certified Pre-Owned buyers might be entitled to special financing, with more attractive terms.

 Con: It's still a used car, with potential for problems

 No matter how carefully it's been inspected, there's no guarantee that a certified used car will suffer no troubles over the next few years.
 All certification can do is reduce the risk.